OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The following are some useful packages you can install from Cydia to get started:

-- BigBoss Recommended Tools: Installs many useful command line tools for security testing including standard Unix utilities that are missing from iOS, including wget, unrar, less, and sqlite3 client.
 - adv-cmds: Advanced command line.
 Includes finger, fingerd, last, lsvfs, md, and ps.
+- AppList: Allows developers to query the list of installed apps and provides a preference pane based on the list.
+- AppSync Unified: Allows you to sync and install unsigned iOS applications.
+- BigBoss Recommended Tools: Installs many useful command line tools for security testing including standard Unix utilities that are missing from iOS, including wget, unrar, less, and sqlite3 client.
+- Class-dump: A command line tool for examining the Objective-C runtime information stored in Mach-O files and generates header files with class interfaces.
+- Class-dump-Z: A command line tool for examining the Swift runtime information stored in Mach-O files and generates header files with class interfaces.
+- Clutch: Used to decrypt an app executable.
+- Cycript: Is an inlining, optimizing, Cycript-to-JavaScript compiler and immediate-mode console environment that can be injected into running processes (associated to Substrate).
 - [IPA Installer Console](https://cydia.saurik.com/package/com.autopear.installipa/ "IPA Installer Console"): Tool for installing IPA application packages from the command line.
 Package name is `com.autopear.installipa`.
-- Class Dump: A command line tool for examining the Objective-C runtime information stored in Mach-O files.
 - Mobile Substrate: A platform that makes developing third-party iOS add-ons easier via dynamic app manipulation or introspection.
-- Cycript: Is an inlining, optimizing, Cycript-to-JavaScript compiler and immediate-mode console environment that can be injected into running processes (associated to Substrate).
-- AppList: Allows developers to query the list of installed apps and provides a preference pane based on the list.
+- Needle-Agent: This agent is part of the Needle framework and need to be installed on the iOS device.
 - PreferenceLoader: A Mobile Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
-- AppSync Unified: Allows you to sync and install unsigned iOS applications.

 Besides Cydia there are several other open source tools available and should be installed, such as [Introspy](https://github.com/iSECPartners/Introspy-iOS "Introspy-iOS").